yfralam/yfralam.github.io/content/posts/anomalies/CP-anomalies.md

 It turns out that by following Yonekura, we can indeed show that for theories with

-$$Pin^-(d=4)\ltimes G$$ symmetry, there are no anomalies once we gauge CP (So far only with simple ones like \\(SU(N)\\), not as general as Yonekura yet).
-Therefore, if we throw the right handed neutrinos into the standard model we can gauge CP no problem, no matter the Pin structure we choose[^7].
+$$Pin^-(d=4)\ltimes G$$ symmetry, there are no anomalies once we gauge CP.
+Therefore (representation permitting), if we throw the right handed neutrinos into the standard model we can gauge CP no problem, no matter the Pin structure we choose[^7].

-The choice of pin structure is global data, it won't directly change the content of the theory or how particles behave; it will change model building (from string theory, compactifications, etc.) and inflow arguments (Bordisms would need to have a \\(Pin^-\\)) structure.
-Taking a look at top down models is an interesting next step, as is looking for any mixed anomalies with the discrete subgroup of B-L found in [here](https://arxiv.org/abs/1808.00009).
+While the choice of pin structure is global data, it will change model building (from string theory, compactifications, etc.) and inflow arguments (Bordisms would need to have a \\(Pin^-\\)) structure; it also has [experimentally observable implications](https://arxiv.org/abs/math-ph/0012006).
+Taking a look at top down models is an interesting next step, as is looking for any mixed anomalies with the discrete subgroup of B-L found in [here](https://arxiv.org/abs/1808.00009) for the Pin+ case.

 We're in the middle of having conversations with Yonekura and I'm quite excited to see where this goes.